Balance Roll-On

 GERANIUM

-Balances mood and hormones, eases tension, and promotes emotional stability and calm.
+Uplifts mood, eases tension, and encourages emotional stability and calm.

 CEDARWOOD